DIRECTIONS

 San Venanzo, Italy

-A1, take direction towards Firenze, then exit at Orte.
-At Orte, take direction towards Terni (E45), then take the direction towards Perugia.
-A few exits after Todi is the exit for Marsciano.
-Take this exit, which curves you up and over the E45, heading into Marsciano.
+A1, towards Firenze, but exit at Orte.
+At Orte, after paying the toll (about 5 euros), bear right and take the direction towards Terni on what’s called the E45 highway towards Perugia.
+Take the exit for Marsciano which curves you up and over the E45, heading into Marsciano.
 There’s a long, straight road that heads towards Marsciano, with fields on either side.
-This road ends at a T, where you can go left or right.
-There will be a sign telling you to go RIGHT for San Venanzo.
-At the next roundabout go LEFT, then at the next roundabout go left again.
+This road ends at a roundabout.
+At that roundabout go LEFT, then at the next roundabout go right.
 At the next roundabout, (the third), go left.
 You’re now on the SS317, which heads up to San Venanzo.
 Stay on this road, going straight thru the next round about, then follow the road as it curves to the right.
 Stay in the right hand lane, following the signs for San Venanzo about 12 miles.
 As you enter San Venanzo follow the main road thru town past the small IP gas station on the right, then the post office on your left.
 JUST AFTER the Post Office, you’ll turn right, in front of the church, then immediately turn right again, so that you’re now driving uphill, with the church on your right.
 At the top of the hill, turn LEFT at the corner where the Cassa di Risparmio bank is.
-After turning left at the bank you’ll drive one short block then turn LEFT at the first opening.
-As you drive down this street, (XXIV Maggio, our street).
-After about another half-block, you’ll see a small (5 car) parking lot on the right.
-Our house is directly across from this parking lot (#18).
+After turning left at the bank you’ll drive one short block then turn LEFT at the corner.
+As you drive down this street, (XXIV Maggio, our street) you’ll see a small (5 car) parking lot on the right.
+Our house is directly across from this parking lot (#18) and my name is on the left of the door.
 If there is a space in that little lot, pull in there.
-If not, continue down the street, and just as you start to curve to the left, pull into the space behind our garage, which is just around the corner of the building.
+If not, continue down the street, and just as you start to curve to the left, pull into the space in front of my garage which is just around the corner of the building with the gate of the park right in front of you.
+Park there.